-->

 Interactions

-Citrus aurantium may amplify effects of other stimulants or medications.
+Citrus aurantium may amplify the effects of other stimulants or medications.
 Use caution with:

 • Caffeine